Electrode-iOS/ELWebService/README.md

 ```
 public extension WebService {

-    public func fetchStores(zipCode aZipCode: String) -> ServiceTask {
+    public func fetchStores(zipCode zipCode: String) -> ServiceTask {

-        return GET("/stores", parameters: ["zip" : aZipCode])
+        return GET("/stores", parameters: ["zip" : zipCode])
     }
 }
 ```

-Extensions are powerful constructs for wrapping the HTTP details of a web service call and provide a mechanism for your code to be declaritive about how to interact with web services.
+Extension methods are powerful constructs for wrapping the HTTP details of a web service call and provide a mechanism for your code to be declaritive about how to interact with web services.

 ```
 WebService(baseURLString: "https://somehapi.herokuapp.com")